guoyh6/hrvit/README.md

 # HRViT
-Code for MICCAI2025 paper
+Code for MICCAI2025 paper.
-To be update
+To be updated

 ## Package Versions
 ```